 What is bounce rate in SEO?
 How to reduce your bounce rate

 Bounce rate is an important metric to monitor when it comes to website performance.
 Why?
 Because it’s a measure of how often visitors leave your site without completing any action.
-If your bounce rate is high, that means your website is not converting visitors into customers as quickly as you would like.
-And that’s not good news – because customers are the lifeblood of your business.
+If your bounce rate is high, that means your website is not converting visitors into customers.

-Additionally, digital marketers and webmasters should monitor the bounce rate of a site as it can provide valuable insights to other underlying issues.
+Additionally, webmasters should monitor the rate of a site as it can provide valuable insights to other issues.
 Whereas, a high bounce rate may have nothing to do with the quality of content a website has, but instead be a result of technical SEO issues.

-In this article, we will explore what a bounce rate is, how to calculate it, and some ways you can reduce the bounce rate of your website.
+In this article, we explore what a bounce rate is, how to calculate it, and some ways you can reduce it across your website.

 What is bounce rate in SEO?